stormshaker/homebridge-amber/README.md

+## Amber Electric homebridge plugin

+In Australia, Amber Electric has a very similar product to Griddy - wholesale prices passed through to consumers with superpeaks during peak demand.

+The goal of this repo is to adapt @mshanemc's good work on Griddy integration to use Amber's API.

+---

 # Griddy Plugin for Homebridge

 The purpose of this plugin is to make it possible to automate other things based on electricity prices for Griddy customers.